-A series of tax and regulatory changes have had a big impact on buy to let property owners, adding substantially to their costs.
+A series of tax and regulatory changes, combined with rising mortgage rates, have had a big impact on buy to let property owners, adding substantially to their costs.
 Despite this, rental properties continue to appeal to those looking for a tangible investment with the potential to provide both income and capital gains.

 Finding the right buy to let mortgage is vital for landlords, as keeping outgoings to a minimum can help ensure they hang on to as much of their income as possible.
 Here, we explain everything landlords need to know about buy to let mortgages.

 - How do buy to let mortgages work

 - Can I remortgage my buy to let property?

 - How do I get a buy to let mortgage or remortgage?

 - What else do I need to consider if I’m thinking of becoming a landlord for the first time?

 - How much tax do I have to pay on my rental income?

 - Will I be eligible for any tax relief on my costs as a landlord?